Faculty:Faculty of Science & Technology

 Areas of Expertise: Health, social care and medical innovation

-Julie then worked in the Supertension cable industry and obtained her first degree in Physics and Materials Science.
+Julie worked in the Supertension cable industry and obtained her first degree in Physics and Materials Science.
 Returning to ophthalmic dispensing in 2006 by reading the Optical Management degree, and then subsequently BOptom(Hons) in 2013.

 Subsequently, Julie has implemented automated marking of the FdSc Ophthalmic Dispensing OSCEs (objectively structured clinical examinations) and increased her involvement with the audit and management of the FdSc.
 She is currently also studying for the Low Vision Honours accreditation for Dispensing Opticians.